 Attackers in the German hospital cyber incident exploited a known Citrix vulnerability, the Citrix ADC CVE-2019-19781 vulnerability.
 Citrix had previously released a patch for the vulnerability in January of this year.
 But the hospital isn’t alone.
 Luxottica, who designs, manufacturers, and sells luxury and sport eyewear, also fell victim to a ransomware attack exploiting the same Citrix vulnerability during the same week.
 For Luxottica, the attack resulted in downed online properties and disruption to their production chain.

-Compounding the effect of lacks patch management, many of these environments operate in flat or unsegmented networks which puts them at greater risk.
-For example, a breach in the email system can traverse to critical systems like chemical compound processes in pharmaceuticals or ballast operations in maritime.
+Compounding the effect of lacks patch management, many of these ICS environments operate in flat or unsegmented networks which puts them at greater risk.
+For example, a breach in the email system can traverse to critical systems like chemical compound processes in pharmaceuticals, safety control system, or ballast operations in maritime.
 As Paul Arceneaux states in his article on the International Society of Automation (ISA) cybersecurity blog, “With perimeter-only protection, once an adversary gains access, nothing prevents them from traversing the network unchallenged.
 Segmentation and micro-segmentation stop unbridled access in IT environments and should be doing the same in ICS environments.”
 Organizations need to segment their networks and start implementing a zero-trust model of security.
 In establishing segmentation, organizations can also ‘virtually’ patch their systems by monitoring and controlling access to each asset in real-time, further reducing risks and the likelihood of a cyber incident.

 Today, there are few industries that don’t leverage cyber-physical systems.
 Cyber-physical operations permeate nearly every part of our lives, from the food we eat and the medicine we take to the energy that powers our lights and the lights that manage traffic flow.
 Even building and facility management utilize cyber-physical technologies like security controls and smart HVAC systems.